NERSC/podman-hpc/README.md

 Some parameters can be set using a template.
 The template is set by the parameter with `_template` appended to the parameter to be templated (e.g. graph_root_template would be used to generate the value for the graph_root parameter).

-The template replaces strings with `{{ variable }}` with the approriate value.
+The template replaces strings with `{{ variable }}` with the appropriate value.
 The following variables are supported.
 * uid: replaced with the user id of the calling user
 * user: replaced with the user name of the calling user
 * env.VARIABLE: replaced with the value of the environment `VARIABLE`.
 For example, env.HOME would be replaced with the value of `HOME`.